wsydney76/wordpress-craft-agency-integration/README.md

 A block can be found in the block editors 'widgets' section.
 This allows a full editor preview.

+Setup:

+* Create a new field group.
+* Add a field 'slug' (Field Type: Text, Field Name: slug)
+* Set up location: Show this field group if `Block is equal to Vita ACF Block`
+* Display names/instructions etc. is up to you.

 ### Gutenberg (Block Editor) Block

 A block can be found in the block editors 'widgets' section.